 Knowing up-front what you’re paying for and why can go a long way toward making you feel comfortable about your investment.
 This overview of major college costs can give you an idea of what’s coming so you can create an accurate budget from the start.

-At Liberty, we won’t surprise you with hidden fees, and we’ll clearly explain why the fees you will pay are important.
+At Liberty, we won’t surprise you with hidden fees.
+We’ll clearly explain the price breakdown and why the fees you will pay are important.

-At Liberty, your tuition will cover everything you’d expect from a competitive academic institution: faculty, lectures, tutors, study spaces, support services, IT support, state-of-the-art facilities, use of the library, etc. Anything that is academically related but not degree-specific is covered by your tuition.
+Your tuition at Liberty University will cover everything you’d expect from a competitive academic institution: faculty, lectures, tutors, study spaces, support services, IT support, state-of-the-art facilities, use of the library, etc. Anything that is academically related but not degree-specific is covered by your tuition.

 Room and Board